react-native-community/jsc-android-buildscripts/README.md

 ## Build instructions

 1. Clone this repo
-2. `npm run install`: downloads all needed sources
+2. `npm install`: downloads all needed sources to `./downloaded`
-3. `npm run prep`: prepares sources
+3. `npm run prep`: copies downloaded sources to `./target` and prepare for compilation
-4. `npm run start`: builds jsc (this might take some time...)
+4. `npm run start`: builds jsc (this might take some time...) out of prepared sources under `./target` into `./result`

 The zipfile containing the android-jsc AAR will be available at `/result`.
 The library is packaged as a local Maven repository containing AAR files that include the binaries.